Close

 Endurance racing is arguably one of the most challenging categories for sim racers to excel in.
 The long hours with the high level of consistency required during the sessions make this an arduous task for even the best of racers.
 As for the cars, here are our top picks for the best vehicles for endurance racing.

-Honourable mention: BMW M6 GT3
+Honourable mention: Ferrari 296 GT3

 Sprint Racing

 In a somewhat contrasting fashion to endurance racing, sprint racing is the more action-packed of the two, with a brief period of racing on offer compared to the longer endurance races.
 Sprint racing requires some precise strategy calls along with a car that can get the job done with fewer laps.
-Here are our choices that we recommend for this category.

-Making a second appearance on today’s list, the 488 EVO is surprisingly just as competent in sprint racing too.
-Excellent tyre wear, very aero efficient with a remarkable top speed help out just as much as they do in the endurance events.
-The agile handling helps you quickly navigate corners, aided by excellent traction.
-You are guaranteed performance in the wet too.
-Just don’t forget to keep an eye on the fuel performance!
+Making a second appearance on today’s list, the McLaren 720s GT3 EVO is surprisingly just as competent in sprint racing too.
+Excellent tyre wear, especially on scrubbed tyres, very aero efficient with its new aerodynamic package and a remarkable top speed help out just as much as they do in endurance events.

-Honourable mention: Bentley Continental GT3
+Honourable mention: BMW M4 GT3

 Best Newcomer Cars

 It’s not easy to get into sim racing, and it is even harder to get into sim racing when it involves GT racing.
-Thankfully, every series and championship has a set of entry-level cars that serve very well for beginners and even for veterans to get up to speed after some time away quickly.
+Thankfully, every series and championship has a set of entry-level cars that serve very well for beginners and even for veterans to get up to speed after some time away.
 Here are our top picks for the best cars for beginners and newcomers to Assetto Corsa Competizione.

-1. Aston Martin V8 Vantage
+3. Aston Martin V8 Vantage

 Hardest Cars To Master